jaxafed/jaxafed.github.io/_posts/2024-09-16-tryhackme-certain_doom.md

 CERTain Doom began by discovering an arbitrary file upload vulnerability and combining it with `CVE-2020-9484` to gain a shell within a container, which led to obtaining the first flag.

-Using the container to scan for internal hosts, we identified two hosts and an internal service with one running the front-end and one running the-backend for it.
+Using the container to scan for internal hosts, we identified two hosts and an internal service with one running the front-end and one running the back-end for it.
 The service manages documents and by logging into it with predictable credentials, we found a chat log and downloading it, discovered the second flag.

 After that, using the `psychic signatures` vulnerability to forge a `JWT` for another user, we discovered a hidden file belonging to the user and downloading it, we obtained the third flag.